Rochester Local

 Bitter cold, ice, and snow, oh my!
 Winter driving safety is important; continue reading to learn why!
 With the changing season and daily temps dipping lower and lower, it can only mean one thing…a Minnesota winter is quickly approaching.
 Rest assured, Mother Nature will serve us a fair share of brutal winter weather in every form: bitter cold temperatures, layers of ice, and snow galore.

-A frequent question Rochester Mom receives is, “It’s my first winter in Minnesota.
+A frequent question Rochester Local receives is, “It’s my first winter in Minnesota.
 I’m nervous to drive…WHAT do I need to know?”
 Well, whether you’re a first-time winter driver or a lifelong northerner, we have tips to ensure you stay safe on the road this winter.

 The following are 3 key aspects we like to keep in mind when driving during the winter.
-(Read on to learn how you can WIN a remote start from Rochester Mazda!)

 photo: Mallory Gregory Photography